 Exchange Traded Funds (“ETF”) are afforded certain exemptions from the Investment Company Act.
 The exemptions allow, among other things, for individual shares to trade on the secondary market.
 Individual shares cannot be directly purchased from or redeemed by the ETF.
 Purchases and redemptions directly with ETFs are only accomplished through creation unit aggregations or “baskets” of shares.
 Shares of an ETF are bought and sold at market price (not NAV).
 Brokerage commissions will reduce returns.
 Investment policies, management fees and other information can be found in the individual ETF’s prospectus.

-A word about risk: Past performance is not a guarantee or reliable indicator of future results.
-Investing in the bond market is subject to certain risks including the risk that fixed income securities will decline in value because of changes in interest rates; the risk that fund shares could trade at prices other than the net asset value; and the risk that the manager's investment decisions might not produce the desired results.
-Investing in foreign denominated and/or domiciled securities may involve heightened risk due to currency fluctuations, and economic and political risks, which may be enhanced in emerging markets.
-Mortgage and asset-backed securities may be sensitive to changes in interest rates, subject to early repayment risk, and their value may fluctuate in response to the market’s perception of issuer creditworthiness; while generally supported by some form of government or private guarantee there is no assurance that private guarantors will meet their obligations.
-High-yield, lower-rated, securities involve greater risk than higher-rated securities; portfolios that invest in them may be subject to greater levels of credit and liquidity risk than portfolios that do not.
+A word about risk: Investing in the bond market is subject to certain risks including the risk that fixed income securities will decline in value because of changes in interest rates; the risk that fund shares could trade at prices other than the net asset value; and the risk that the manager's investment decisions might not produce the desired results.
+Investing in foreign-denominated and/or -domiciled securities may involve heightened risk due to currency fluctuations, and economic and political risks, which may be enhanced in emerging markets.
+Currency rates may fluctuate significantly over short periods of time and may reduce the returns of a portfolio.
+High yield, lower-rated securities involve greater risk than higher-rated securities; portfolios that invest in them may be subject to greater levels of credit and liquidity risk than portfolios that do not.
 Derivatives may involve certain costs and risks such as liquidity, interest rate, market, credit, management and the risk that a position could not be closed when most advantageous.
 Investing in derivatives could lose more than the amount invested.
-Diversification does not ensure against loss.

 Foreign (non-U.S.) fixed income securities will settle in accordance with the normal rules of settlement in the applicable foreign (non-U.S.) market.
 Foreign holidays that may impact a foreign market may extend the period of time between the date of receipt of a redemption order and the redemption settlement date.
 Please see the Funds Statement of Additional Information at www.pimcoetfs.com